pachyderm/pachyderm/doc/docs/master/how-tos/mount-volume.md

    pachctl update pipeline -f <pipeline-spec.yaml>
    ```

-   A new pod and new replica controller should be created with
+   A new pod and new replication controller should be created with
    your modified changes.

 1. Verify that your file was mounted by connecting to your pod and